rajks24/ldapserver/README.md

-# LDAP Server setup with docker-compose
+# LDAP Server setup

-This project aims to build an LDAP Server setup with docker-compose.
+This project aims to build an LDAP Server setup with docker and docker-compose.
 Within this project, the *phpldapadmin* is integrated with the *openldap* so that, LDAP management can be performed seamlessly.

 ## Features
 - Lightweight ldap server